pdeschen/wuff-wiki/plugin.xml-for-eclipse-bundle.md

   </plugin>
   ```

   We see that Wuff recognized our file as view and that it automatically inserted extension-point for it.
-In general, Wuff recognizes any files match patterns '**/*View.groovy', '**/*View.java', '**/View*.groovy', '**/View*.java' as view files.
+In general, Wuff recognizes any files matching to patterns `'**/*View.groovy', '**/*View.java', '**/View*.groovy', '**/View*.java'` as view files.

   Explanation of attributes:
   - id="MyEclipsePlugin.MyView": id was synthesized from project name and view class name